-Electives should be selected to fulfill transfer institution requirements, area of concentration (major or minor), or student interest.
-It is strongly recommended that foreign language preparation begin as soon as possible.
+Electives should be selected from the following: HST, ECN, GEO, SOC, PSY, ART, ENG, HUM, MUS, PFA, PHL, SPE, and/or foreign language courses in consultation with an ACC Academic Advisor in Geography in order to fulfill transfer institution requirements, area concentrations (major and minor), or occupational interest.
+It is strongly recommended that foreign language preparation begin as soon as possible if pursued.